 Absent approval from the Board of Trustees, participants at this level should be willing to divest themselves of any ownership or interest in or compensation from these industry sources above the limits set forth for the period of their appointment to the APA groups noted below.
+Absent approval from the Board of Trustees, participants at this level should also be willing to divest themselves if the COI committee determines that the non-monetary interest creates an actual or potential conflict significant enough to warrant divestiture for the period of their appointment to the APA groups noted below.
 Full disclosure is required from the time of appointment or election forward.

-The majority (fifty-one percent or more) of a Group in Tier #1 must comprise individuals who have no financial interest in Industry Sources.
+The majority (fifty-one percent or more) of a Group in Tier #1 must comprise individuals who have no financial or non-financial interest in Industry Sources.

 If a potential appointee fails to meet a BOT guideline for service on the Committees in Tier #1, thus creating the presumption that she/he will not be appointed, the BOT may approve the appointment notwithstanding if there are compelling reasons for it, e.g., the inability to locate critical expertise elsewhere.
 The reasons must be provided by the person seeking the appointment to the BOT in writing and the recommendation to appoint the individual should include specific methods to manage the conflict of interest in order to protect the integrity of the products produced and of the APA.

-Tier #1 includes:
+Tier #1A includes: